-The energy industry has been experiencing a radical change and the gradual shift towards renewable energy sourcing is more than evident.
+The energy industry has been experiencing a radical change, and the gradual shift towards renewable energy sourcing is more than evident.
 Nevertheless, not all that looks sustainable stays that way upon the end of its life cycle.
-At least that is the most common worry regarding photovoltaic (PV) solar panels.
-They are a sustainable source of energy, dependant only on solar radiation, and capable of delivering electricity to our homes.
+At least, that is the most common worry regarding photovoltaic (PV) solar panels.
+They are a sustainable energy source, dependent only on solar radiation, and capable of delivering electricity to our homes.
 However, what happens to solar panels when they fail to perform efficiently?
 Explore their journey through the recycling process in the infographic below:

 How long do solar panels last?
-A question that most people have in mind when considering solar panels.
+This is a question that most people have in mind when considering solar panels.
 According to studies, the life expectancy of solar panels is about 30 years before decommissioning.

 During the life of photovoltaic panels, a 20 per cent decrease in power capacity might occur.
 Between the first 10 to 12 years, the maximum decrease in efficiency is 10 per cent, and 20 per cent when reaching 25 years.
-These figures are guaranteed by the majority of manufacturers.
+The majority of manufacturers guarantee these figures.

 Still, experience shows that, in reality, the efficiency drops by merely 6 to 8 per cent after 25 years.
 The lifespan of solar panels may thus be much longer than officially stated.
-The lifespan of high quality PV panels may even reach 30 to 40 years, and be still functional afterwards, though with decreasing efficacy.
+The lifespan of high-quality PV panels may reach 30 to 40 years and still be functional afterwards, though with decreasing efficacy.

 From a regulatory aspect, PV panel waste still falls under the general waste classification.
-A sole exception exists at EU-level, where PV panels are defined as e-waste in the Waste Electrical and Electronic Equipment (WEEE) Directive.
-The PV panel waste management is thus regulated by this directive, additionally to other legal frameworks.
+A sole exception exists at the EU level, where PV panels are defined as e-waste in the Waste Electrical and Electronic Equipment (WEEE) Directive.
+This directive and other legal frameworks thus regulate the PV panel waste management.

-The solar cells manufacturers are bound by law to fulfil specific legal requirements and recycling standards in order to make sure that solar panels do not become a burden to the environment.
+Solar cell manufacturers are bound by law to fulfil specific legal requirements and recycling standards to ensure that solar panels do not become a burden to the environment.
 That is when technologies to recycle solar panels started emerging.

-Photovoltaic producers collaborated with governmental institutions and have come up with a few ways to tackle solar waste.
+Photovoltaic producers collaborated with governmental institutions and have devised a few ways to tackle solar waste.

-In fact, if recycling processes were not put in place, there would be 60 million tons of PV panels waste lying in landfills by the year 2050; since all PV cells contain certain amount of toxic substances, that would truly become a not-so-sustainable way of sourcing energy.
+If recycling processes were not implemented, 60 million tons of PV panel waste would lie in landfills by the year 2050; since all PV cells contain a certain amount of toxic substances, that would truly become a not-so-sustainable way of sourcing energy.

 In the following interactive map, you can check out which countries produce the most solar panel waste:

-The common belief of solar panels not being recyclable is, therefore, a myth.
+The common belief that solar panels not being recyclable is, therefore, a myth.
 It is, however, a process that needs time to be widely implemented and requires further research to reach its full potential of adequately recycling all solar panel components.
-For that reason, it is necessary that designing and recycling units collaborate closely so that the ability to recycle is ensured by mindful eco-designs.
+For that reason, designing and recycling units must collaborate closely so that mindful eco-designs ensure the ability to recycle.

-There are two main types of solar panels, requiring different recycling approaches.
-Both types—silicon based and thin-film based—can be recycled using distinct industrial processes.
-Currently, silicon based panels are more common, though that does not mean that there would not be great value in the materials of thin-film based cells.
+There are two main types of solar panels requiring different recycling approaches.
+Both types—silicon-based and thin-film-based—can be recycled using distinct industrial processes.
+Currently, silicon-based panels are more common, though that does not mean there would not be great value in the materials of thin-film-based cells.

-The recycling process of silicon-based PV panels starts with disassembling the actual product to separate aluminium and glass parts.
+The recycling process of silicon-based PV panels starts with disassembling the product to separate aluminium and glass parts.
 Almost all (95%) of the glass can be reused, while all external metal parts are used for re-molding cell frames.
-The remainder materials are treated at 500°C in a thermal processing unit in order to ease up the binding between the cell elements.
+The remainder of the materials are treated at 500°C in a thermal processing unit to ease the binding between the cell elements.
 Due to the extreme heat, the encapsulating plastic evaporates, leaving the silicon cells ready to be further processed.
-The supporting technology ensures that not even this plastic is wasted, therefore it is reused as a heat source for further thermal processing.
+The supporting technology ensures that not even this plastic is wasted.
+Therefore, it is reused as a heat source for further thermal processing.

-In comparison, thin-film based panels are processed more drastically.
+In comparison, thin-film-based panels are processed more drastically.
 The first step is to put them in a shredder.
-Afterwards, a hammermill ensures that all particles are no larger than 4-5mm, which is the size where the lamination keeping the inside materials together breaks, and hence can be removed.
-Contrary to silicon-based PV panels, the remaining substance consists of both solid and liquid material.
-To separate these, a rotating screw is utilised, which basically keeps the solid parts rotating inside a tube, while the liquid drips into a container.
+Afterwards, a hammermill ensures that all particles are no larger than 4-5mm, where the lamination keeping the inside materials together breaks and, hence, can be removed.
+Unlike silicon-based PV panels, the remaining substance consists of solid and liquid material.
+A rotating screw separates these, which keeps the solid parts rotating inside a tube while the liquid drips into a container.

 Liquids go through a precipitation and dewatering process to ensure purity.
-The resulting substance goes through metal processing to completely separate the different semiconductor materials.
-The latter step depends on the actual technology used when producing the panels; however, on average 95% of the semiconductor material is reused.
+The resulting substance goes through metal processing to separate the semiconductor materials completely.
+The latter step depends on the technology used when producing the panels; however, 95% of the semiconductor material is reused on average.

-Solid matters are contaminated with so-called interlayer materials, which are lighter in mass and can be removed through a vibrating surface.
+Solid matter is contaminated with so-called interlayer materials, which are lighter in mass and can be removed through a vibrating surface.
 Finally, the material goes through rinsing.
 What is left behind is pure glass, saving 90% of the glass elements for easy re-manufacturing.

 Now that we know that solar panels can be recycled, the question is what other benefits it brings to the economy—if any.
-Obviously, a proper solar panel recycling infrastructure will need to be established to manage the large volumes of PV modules that will be disposed in near future.
-Once that is in place, we’ll be witnessing several positive factors and new opportunities within the economy.
+A proper solar panel recycling infrastructure must be established to manage the large volumes of PV modules that will be disposed of shortly.
+Once that is in place, we’ll witness several positive factors and new economic opportunities.

-Not only will PV recycling create more green job opportunities but also approximately £11 billion in recoverable value by 2050.
-This influx will make it possible to produce 2 billion new panels without the need to invest in raw materials.
-This means that there will be the capacity of producing around 630 GW of energy just from reusing previously used materials.
+PV recycling will create more green job opportunities and approximately £11 billion in recoverable value by 2050.
+This influx will make producing 2 billion new panels possible without investing in raw materials.
+This means there will be the capacity to produce around 630 GW of energy from reusing previously used materials.